To say one of the oldest and most interesting building blocks in Bellefontaine was facing substantial decay is an understatement.

 Our objective was to restore these historic buildings and create an appealing space for new businesses and a destination area within the town itself.
 Brightening up this block opened a significant opportunity within Bellefontaine’s downtown landscape to create an engaging and vibrant arts area.
 People search for cultural experiences, unique shopping, and accommodations when visiting new places.
 The revitalization of Rainbow Row became much more than a renovation project; it was the catalyst for creating a whole new district.

-Small Nation purchased all five buildings in the Rainbow Row block for $100,000 in 2021.
+SSmall Nation purchased all five buildings in the Rainbow Row block for $100,000 in 2021.
 The buildings were carefully renovated, preserving their historical assets and value while updating their functionality, energy efficiency, and aesthetics over the next 12 months.
-Space was designed to attract five unique businesses, as well as artists and creators, to set up shop on the first floor of the buildings, while the second floor was converted to seven
+Space was designed to attract five unique businesses, as well as artists and creators, to set up shop on the first floor of the buildings, while the second floor was converted to seven beautifully designed efficiency apartment spaces.

-The facades were painted five bright, inviting colors, transoms that had been covered for decades were revealed, and all of the storefront window were
+The facades were painted five bright, inviting colors, transoms that had been covered for decades were revealed, and all of the storefront windows were converted to energy-efficient glass.
+A channel-lit sign was placed on top of the building, clearly identifying the block as a downtown district.

 From start to finish, 1.2 million dollars was invested into the Rainbow Row Arts District project, with income from twelve rental units supporting the development.
 The Durable Slate Company restored the beautiful and historic existing slate roof on one of the structures.
 Lee’s Roofing & Spouting installed a new metal and Duralast roof on the remainder of the property.
 Revival Design Collective led the architectural design and engineering.
 Level MB Construction completed all the construction work on the project.